Skip to main navigation Skip to main content Skip to page footer

 • Date: New "timezone" option for localized date and time display

-Translation workflow: Guided instead of guessing
+Translation workflow: Guided instead of guesswork

 The translation workflow has been modernized.
 A step-by-step wizard guides you through the entire process, automatically skipping unnecessary steps and ensuring a consistent experience in all backend modules.